memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 };
 ```

-Now the devicetree compiler knows, that any reference to `/node_a` in a property of type `phandle-array` must be followed by exactly _2_ cells, whereas a reference to `/node_b` only expects one cell.
+Now the Devicetree compiler knows, that any reference to `/node_a` in a property of type `phandle-array` must be followed by exactly _2_ cells, whereas a reference to `/node_b` only expects one cell.
 Does this do the trick?
 Let's try to recompile the example:

 ```
 -- Found devicetree overlay: dts/playground/props-phandles.overlay